It’s easy to feel hopeful on a beautiful day like today.

 Learn how we’ve built platform for eating disorder treatment

-Moreover, even after appointments, reminders (push notifications) are essential.
+4. And make sure that patients do not forget: Moreover, even after appointments, reminders (push notifications) are essential.
 For example, you can conduct specific daily sessions with the patient, but even in such cases, it’s important to notify users, just to be on the safe side.

-V. And a bonus: ending of relationships
+V. And a bonus patient engagement strategy: ending of relationships

 This point of patient engagement strategies in healthcare is applicable only to solutions that involve post-treatment/post-operative care.
 Just because a patient has completed their primary treatment doesn’t mean they are fully healed physically or emotionally.